Can Electric Toothbrushes Damage Fillings? Brushing for a Smile, Not a Disaster

 Dentists generally agree that electric toothbrushes are safe for fillings when used properly.

-They recommend using soft-bristled brush heads and avoiding excessive pressure while brushing.
+They recommend using soft-bristle brush heads and avoiding excessive pressure while brushing.

 Regular dental checkups are essential to monitor the condition of your fillings and ensure they are not compromised.